wangywUST/wangywust.github.io/index.md

 **Recruiting Ph.D. students and research interns.** I’m actively looking for strong and motivated students.
 If you are interested in working with me, please feel free to email me.<br>

-I am currently a Postdoc at [UCLA](https://www.ucla.edu/) advised by [Prof. Kai-wei Chang](http://web.cs.ucla.edu/~kwchang/members/) and [Prof. Nanyun Peng](https://vnpeng.net/group/).
+I am currently a Postdoc at [UCLA](https://www.ucla.edu/) advised by [Prof. Kai-Wei Chang](http://web.cs.ucla.edu/~kwchang/members/) and [Prof. Nanyun Peng](https://vnpeng.net/group/).
 I received my Ph.D. in Computer Science at [National University of Singapore](https://nus.edu.sg/), where I was fortunate to be advised by [Prof. Bryan Hooi](http://bhooi.github.io/) and collaborate with [Prof. Muhao Chen](https://muhaochen.github.io/).
 My recent research is focused on **trustworthy large language models**.

 <!--
 <strong style="color:#e74d3c; font-weight:600">I am looking for a postdoc or research scientist position in the US and EU.
 I would appreciate a ping if you see a job I might fit.</strong>